MoralisWeb3/docs/docs/01-web3-data-api/transaction-labelling.md

 For unsupported ABIs, we have future plans to make submissions available via the API, however until this time, if you would like an ABI to be supported, please add your submissions to our [ABI requests board](https://roadmap.moralis.io/b/feature-requests/).

-## What chains currently support transaction labelling?
+## What chains currently support transaction labeling?
-All of our EVM blockchains support transaction labelling, with the highest contract coverage on Ethereum.
+All of our EVM blockchains support transaction labeling, with the highest contract coverage on Ethereum.

 ## Will you continue to add new contract ABIs?

 Yes, absolutely!
 We plan to continue adding verified contract ABIs to our repository.
 We have plans to make this automatic in future, however until this time, if you would like an ABI to be supported please add your submissions to our [ABI requests board](https://roadmap.moralis.io/b/feature-requests/).

-## What are some use cases of Transaction labelling?
+## What are some use cases of Transaction labeling?

-Transaction labelling can be a powerful feature in a number of different use cases.
+Transaction labeling can be a powerful feature in a number of different use cases.
 Here are some popular ones:

 - Displaying a clear timeline of events for a given wallet
 - Identifying different types of transactions for specific use-cases, such as taxable events